alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 ---

-In this blog post I would like to put a light on a mapping and then pagination of a Copy activity which are often required for the ingestion of REST data.
+In this blog post I would like to put a light on a mapping and pagination of a Copy activity which are often are requirements for the ingestion of REST data.

-Mapping is optional for structured data, like databases, parquet or csv files, because the incoming dataset contains an inherited structure, so the Data Factory is smart enough to set it as a default mapping on a fly.
+Mapping is optional for data sources, like relational databases, parquet or csv files, because the incoming dataset contains an inherited structure, so the Data Factory is smart enough to pick it up and set as a default mapping.

 However, to ingest hierarchical data like JSON or REST and then load it in as a tabular format an explicit schema mapping is required.
 In the previous blog post – <a href="/2019/adfv2-rest-api-part2-copy-activity">Azure Data Factory and REST APIs - Setting up a Copy activity</a> – such mapping was not provided yet explicitly.
 As a result, ADF was not able to write an incoming data streams in a tabular form and created an empty csv file.
 This post will fill such gap.
 Also, it will cover pagination which is also a common thing for REST APIs.

 #### Prerequisites

  1. REST API Data source.
-I use ExactOnline SaaS service in this post as an example.
+I use Exact Online SaaS service in this post as an example.
  2. Azure Storage account.